Skip to main content Skip to footer

 Administrative Review

-Administrative review is the legal process which enables an individual to seek a review of ‘an eligible decision’ made either:
+Administrative review is a legal process which enables an individual to seek a review of a negative immigration decision in the following circumstances:

-• on arrival in the UK at a port of entry
+2. on arrival in the UK at port of entry

-• overseas by an entry clearance officer to refuse an application or cancel his leave under the immigration rules due to a ‘case working error’ and only from specified dates as referred to below.
+3. overseas by an entry clearance officer to refuse or cancel leave under the immigration rules due to a ‘case working error’ from specified dates as set out below.

-An applicant would normally be informed of the right to an Administrative review with the accompanying decision letter.
+An applicant should be informed of the right to an administrative review with the accompanying decision letter.

-It should be noted that the ‘review’ is not undertaken by an independent tribunal, but by a different caseworker who made the initial decision to refuse.
-The Administrative review process was brought into replace the withdrawal of appeal rights to an independent tribunal.
+The administrative review is not undertaken by an independent tribunal, but by a different caseworker who made the initial decision to refuse.
+The administrative review process was brought into replace appeal rights to an independent tribunal which were withdrawn for many types of decision.

-An individual cannot introduce new evidence when lodging the administrative review which was not put forward with the initial application at this stage, save in very limited circumstances.
+An individual cannot introduce new evidence when lodging the administrative review which was not put forward with the initial application, save in very limited circumstances.

-Furthermore, there is normally only one application for administrative review can be submitted, unless following a successful application through the review process leads to a further rejection by a caseworker.
+Furthermore, there is normally only one application for administrative review which can be submitted, unless following a successful application through the review process leads to a fresh or further rejection by a caseworker.

-Administrative review is a complicated process, but it is important for an individual to consider initiating the process, as a failure to do so will result in him having no legal status and, will potentially negatively impact upon the right to seek judicial review - the only other legal remedy available.
+Administrative review is a form of legal process and can be challenging, but it is important for an individual to consider initiating the process, as a failure to do so could result in him having no legal status and, will potentially negatively impact upon the right to seek judicial review - the only other legal remedy available, as all legal avenues must be exhausted.

 Eligible decision in the UK

-This only applies to decisions made by the Home Office as specified below:
+This only applies to decisions taken by the Home Office as specified below:

 • 6 April 2015 – most other categories under the immigration rules save for visitors or human rights claims.